opendocsg/slw-judgments-backfill/2010_SGCA_29/report.md

  (b) The agreement concluded at the 25 August 2004 Meeting was supported by consideration as Koh had agreed to relinquish the Property in exchange for Tay Juhana procuring Koh’s release as a guarantor for the loans from BNI to the Sambu Group (“ground (b)”).

- (c) The agreement concluded at the 25 August 2004 Meeting would be a cause of action independent of any illegality (referring to Tinsley v Milligan [1994] 1 AC 340, Geoffrey Silverwood (Executor of the Estate of Daisy Silverwood) v Arnold Silverwood, Andrew Silverwood and Gillian Whiteley (1997) 74 P & CR 453 and American Home Assurance Co v Hong Lam Marine Pte Ltd [1999] 2 SLR(R) 992) (“ground (c)”).
+ (c) The agreement concluded at the 25 August 2004 Meeting would be a cause of action independent of any illegality (referring to Tinsley v Milligan [1994] 1 AC 340, Geoffrey Silverwood (Executor of the Estate of Daisy Silverwood) v Arnold Silverwood, Andrew Silverwood and Gillian Whiteley (1997) 74 P & CR 453 and American Home Assurance Co v Hong Lam Marine Pte Ltd <span class="citation">[1999] 2 SLR(R) 992</span>) (“ground (c)”).

- (d) The Judge was wrong to find that Inhil was a foreign person because Tay Juhana was in control of Inhil as it is only in exceptional circumstances that the corporate veil would be lifted (referring to Thode Gerd Walter v Mintwell Industry Pte Ltd and Others [2009] SGHC 44) (“ground (d)”).
+ (d) The Judge was wrong to find that Inhil was a foreign person because Tay Juhana was in control of Inhil as it is only in exceptional circumstances that the corporate veil would be lifted (referring to Thode Gerd Walter v Mintwell Industry Pte Ltd and Others <span class="citation">[2009] SGHC 44</span>) (“ground (d)”).

  (e) The Judge was wrong to find that Koh was entitled to the beneficial ownership of the Property for the following reasons (“ground (e)”):

  (i) there was no provision in the RPA to such effect;

- (ii) if the trust over the Property in favour of Tay Juhana was null and void, an automatic resulting trust in favour of Inhil would arise (referring to Re Sick and Funeral Society of St John’s Sunday School, Golcar [1973] 1 Ch 51, Vandervell v Inland Revenue Commissioners [1967] 2 AC 291, Air Jamaica Ltd and Others v Joy Charlton and Others [1999] 1 WLR 1399, Rowan v Dann (1992) 64 P & CR 202, Re Vandervell’s Trust (No 2) [1974] 1 Ch 269, Lau Siew Kim v Yeo Guan Chye Terence and another [2008] 2 SLR(R) 108, and Hurndell v Hozier and another [2008] 2 All ER (D) 285 (Mar)); and
+ (ii) if the trust over the Property in favour of Tay Juhana was null and void, an automatic resulting trust in favour of Inhil would arise (referring to Re Sick and Funeral Society of St John’s Sunday School, Golcar [1973] 1 Ch 51, Vandervell v Inland Revenue Commissioners [1967] 2 AC 291, Air Jamaica Ltd and Others v Joy Charlton and Others [1999] 1 WLR 1399, Rowan v Dann (1992) 64 P & CR 202, Re Vandervell’s Trust (No 2) [1974] 1 Ch 269, Lau Siew Kim v Yeo Guan Chye Terence and another <span class="citation">[2008] 2 SLR(R) 108</span>, and Hurndell v Hozier and another [2008] 2 All ER (D) 285 (Mar)); and

- (iii) such a resulting trust would not be prohibited by the RPA having regard to the policy behind the RPA; the RPA merely prohibits resulting trusts in favour of a foreign person and at no time was Inhil a foreign person under the RPA (referring to Sitiawah Bee bte Kader v Rosiyah bte Abdullah [1999] 3 SLR(R) 606, Tan Chiu Lian v Neo Liew Eng [2007] 1 SLR(R) 265, Cheong Yuke Kuen and others v Cheong Kwok Kiong [1999] 1 SLR(R) 1126, and Neo Boh Tan v Ng Kim Whatt [2000] SGHC 31).
+ (iii) such a resulting trust would not be prohibited by the RPA having regard to the policy behind the RPA; the RPA merely prohibits resulting trusts in favour of a foreign person and at no time was Inhil a foreign person under the RPA (referring to Sitiawah Bee bte Kader v Rosiyah bte Abdullah <span class="citation">[1999] 3 SLR(R) 606</span>, Tan Chiu Lian v Neo Liew Eng <span class="citation">[2007] 1 SLR(R) 265</span>, Cheong Yuke Kuen and others v Cheong Kwok Kiong <span class="citation">[1999] 1 SLR(R) 1126</span>, and Neo Boh Tan v Ng Kim Whatt <span class="citation">[2000] SGHC 31</span>).

  (f) It would be contrary to public policy for Koh to obtain a beneficial interest from a failed illegal trust arrangement, to which he was a willing participant (referring to Taylor v Chester (1869) LR 4 QB 309, Nelson and another v Nelson and others (1995) 184 CLR 538 at 554 and

- Public Prosecutor v Intra Group (Holdings) Co Inc [1999] 1 SLR(R) 154) (“ground (f)”).
+ Public Prosecutor v Intra Group (Holdings) Co Inc <span class="citation">[1999] 1 SLR(R) 154</span>) (“ground (f)”).

 17     Our decisions on each of the grounds set out above at [16] are as follows: